-Rebecca Quigley teaches privately at her home in Cortlandt Manor, is Webmaster for the New York Flute Club, and serves on the editorial advisory board for Flutist Quarterly magazine, the publication of the National Flute Association.
-She performs with The Chappaqua Orchestra, Collegium Westchester, Senasqua Winds and Tapestry Chamber Music Ensemble.
+Rebecca Quigley teaches privately at her home in Cortlandt Manor, and is on the faculty of the Music Conservatory of Westchester and the Bennett Conservatory.
+She performs with Orchestra 914 (The Chappaqua Orchestra), The Taconic Opera, Senasqua Winds and Tapestry Chamber Music Ensemble.
+Rebecca was an Adjunct Instructor of Music at Concordia College from 2015 until their closure in 2020.
 She received her Bachelor of Music from Skidmore College and her Master of Music from the University of Illinois at Urbana-Champaign.
 Visit her website at www.rebeccaquigleyflute.com.

 Cecilia Sparacio’s musical background stems from her experience in opera, orchestral and chamber music performance.
 She regularly plays with the Amato Opera, Taconic Opera, and the L’Amore della Musica Woodwind Quintet.
 She is the organist and choir director at Good Shepherd Episcopal Church in Granite Springs.
 She holds a Bachelor of Music degree from Mannes College of Music, and Master of Science in Special Education from Manhattanville College.
 Currently, she is the Assistant to the Director of Titles at the Metropolitan Opera.